llskyhi/log-call/README.md

 Besides, the log message pair for a single callable invocation will be prefixed an unique identifier so that it's easy to identify the log range which the invocation produced.

+# Unit test
+A simple unit test can be run using `python -m unittest test`.

 # Notes

 ## Warning